Inconsistency and Acausality in Bayesian Inference for Physical Problems: Introduction

 \subsubsection{Formulation 2}

-In a second -- equivalent -- formulation \cite{Tarantola82a} we define the random function $\bfd = \bfd_{obs} + \bfn$ whose probability density $p_d(\bfd) = p_n(\bfd - \bfd_{obs})$ is a model of a concrete measurement $\bfd_{obs}$, equipped with error statistics described by the dispersion (e.g., standard deviation) of $\bfn = -\hat{\bfn}$.
-In this formulation, the likelihood function in eq. \ref{eq: Bayes-1} becomes
+To streamline our mathematical exposition in this paper we use a second -- equivalent -- formulation \cite{Tarantola82a} of Bayes Theorem which differs from the standard formulation (Formulation 1) in two ways: \begin{itemize} \item We define a random function $\bfd = \bfd_{obs} + \bfn$ whose probability density $p_d(\bfd) = p_n(\bfd - \bfd_{obs})$ is a model of a concrete measurement $\bfd_{obs}$, equipped with error statistics described by the dispersion (e.g., standard deviation) of the noise $\bfn$.
+In other words, $\bfd$ is a random variable that includes {\em both} the observations and the noise -- which differs conceptually from the definition of deterministic variable $\bfd$ in formulation 1. \item The noise $\bfn$ in this formulation is the same as in Formulation 1, except for the sign: $\bfn = -\hat{\bfn}$. \end{itemize} In this formulation, the likelihood function in eq. \ref{eq: Bayes-1} becomes

 and Bayes' Formula becomes

 or, alternatively,

 In the following, we use this second formulation of Bayesian inversion.
 A graphical illustration of this scheme is seen in figure \ref{fig:Bayes}.